inbo/data-publication/datasets/broedvogel-atlas-occurrences/metadata.md

 ---

 **Resource citation**: Research Institute for Nature and Forest (INBO) (2005) Broedvogel - Atlas of the breeding birds in Flanders 2000-2002. +330,000 records.
-Online at <http://dataset.inbo.be/broedvogel-atlas-occurrences> and doi:`add`.
-GBIF key: `add`.
-Described in: [Bird Census News 2004 1/2: 35-47](http://www.ebcc.info/wpimages/video/BCN_17_1&2.pdf).
+Online at <http://dataset.inbo.be/broedvogel-atlas-occurrences> and doi:`add` GBIF key: `add` Described in: [Bird Census News 2004 1/2: 35-47](http://www.ebcc.info/wpimages/video/BCN_17_1&2.pdf).

 ## Abstract